-With a maximum rate of 10%, The Andorran personal income tax is one of the lowest in Europe.
-Applied on labor income, there is also a € 24,000 exempt minimum and a 5% bonus for income between € 24,000 and € 40,000.
+With a maximum rate of 10%, he Andorran personal income tax it is one of the lowest in Europe.
+Applied on earned income, there is also a € 24,000 exempt minimum and a 50% rebate for rents between € 24,000 and € 40,000.

-Attractiveness general rate of 10% of Corporation Tax in Andorra is much more when taking into account reductions for new businesses, special regimes on the basis of taxation and exemptions to avoid double imposition.
+Attractiveness general rate of 10% of Corporation tax in Andorra It is much more so when taking into account reductions for new businesses, special regimes based on taxation and exemptions to avoid double imposition.

 Famous and named as IGI, the Andorran indirect tax stands out especially for its simplicity and ease in settlement by the bidders.
 The general rate is 4.5%although it also has 0%, 1%, 2.5% and 9.5% rates.

 The General Indirect Tax (IGI) or VAT in Andorra